 As an aside, while Kaos’s character design is clearly drawn with jailbait in mind, it does reflect her worrywart personality quite well.

 What saves Comic Girls from being an unintentionally depressing character study is the fact that Kaos is surrounded by her three friends who all cheer her on.
-Admittedly, these characters seem less detailed than Kaos with Koyume acting as the bubbly one who loves sweets, Tsubasa as the cool and chuunibyou-induced tomboy, and Ruki as the mature one (though her being the ecchi artist in the group is really funny).
+Admittedly, these characters seem more stock than Kaos with Koyume acting as the bubbly one who loves sweets, Tsubasa as the cool and chuunibyou-induced tomboy, and Ruki as the mature one (though her being the ecchi artist in the group is really funny).
 You do, however, get to learn some interesting tidbits about each character’s personality.
-For example, I initially didn’t care about Ruki’s concern over her petite appearance but it did later catch my attention when she explains it’s partially out of fear that it doesn’t match the mature facade her fans imagine.
+For example, I initially didn’t care about Ruki’s concern over her petite appearance but it did later catch my attention when she explains it’s partially out of fear that it doesn’t match the mature facade her fans imagine her to have.

 As a CGDCT anime, Comic Girls does possess the materials that you’ve come to expect with the genre.
 There are moments where the characters mug cuteness at the camera with their faces and attires.
 There is plenty of fanservice to go around in this anime, some of it even bordering into yuri territory.
 Making heavy use of such elements can make a CGDCT anime come across as shallow or pedestrian but I surprisingly didn’t get those impressions when watching Comic Girls.
 I didn’t mind a scene where Koyume just poses in a swimsuit since the context is that she’s helping Kaos and Ruki improve their drawing skills.
 I didn’t mind a yuri relationship between Koyume and Tsubasa that’ll stay in the friendship stage since there’s an interesting development where the former’s crush on the latter affects the quality of her romance manga.
 Obviously, these elements still aren’t for everyone but Comic Girls at least implements them so that they contribute towards characterization and not just eyecandy so it gets credit for that.